slackapi/node-slack-sdk/docs/_pages/web_client.md

     - title: Customizing the logger
     - title: Custom agent for proxy support
     - title: OAuth token exchange
+    - title: Using legacy refresh tokens
+    - title: Manually handling legacy token rotation
 ---

 This package includes a web client that makes it simple to use the [Slack Web API methods](https://api.slack.com/methods).
 Here are some of the goodies you get right out of the box:

 * Request queuing and rate-limit management
 * Request body serialization and response body parsing